libriscv/docs/docs/godot/cmake.md

 chmod +x build.sh
 ```

+## CMake from Godot editor

+If there is a `CMakeLists.txt` in the project root or in a `cmake` folder, when saving C++ code in the editor, `cmake --build` will be executed instead as if the CMake build folder was `.build`.
+Docker is ignored.

+If the CMake script is in project root, the build folder is also in project root: `./.build`, and if the CMake script is in `./cmake`, the build folder is in `./cmake/.build`.
+The CMake invocation is verbose, so pay attention to it in the Godot console.

+This feature allows you to use your own CMake project and RISC-V toolchain to build all the programs with.
+The editor will assume that any C++ in the editor is built in CMake.

 ## Disable Docker

 Go to Project -> Project Settings and enable Advanced settings on the right.
 Scroll to Editor -> Script and disable Docker Enabled.
 You should no longer see any attempts at using Docker in this project.